univalence/zio-spark/docs/getting-started.md

 Spark version is provided.
 It means that you have to provide your own Spark version (as you would usually).

-zio-spark is available for Scala 2.11, Scala 2.12 and Scala 2.13.

 ## Examples

 To start with zio-spark, we advise you to look at the